cultuurnet/apidocs/projects/widgets/docs/templates.md

 * ✅ Suitable when the other predefined templates do not meed your requirements
 * ❌ Not recommended if you're new to widgets and still have to explore the different options

+If you choose to start from a blank template, we recommend you read the documentation about [adding rows & blocks](./rows-and-blocks.md) thoroughly.

 ## Agenda

 This is the most used template.
 This templates contains two rows: